 Hiking For Beginners

-Hiking for beginners can sometimes be frustrating and arduous when they see other people who are able to much farther distances than them, and at a far more rapid pace on top of all that.
+Hiking for beginners can sometimes be frustrating and arduous when they see other people who are able to hike much farther distances than them, and at a far more rapid pace on top of all that.

 However, everyone has to start somewhere so it’s time to don your new hiking boots and work towards your goal of your first long-distance hike!

 1. Get Comfortable Footwear

 Investing in a sturdy, well-fitting pair of hiking boots should be top of the list for any beginner hiker.
 Some things to consider when choosing your hiking boots are:

 - Are they warm or cool enough for your hiking destination’s climate?

 - Do they have soles which are of a high enough standard to provide adequate grip on slippery rocks and in wet conditions?

 - Do they fit snugly to prevent any friction and reduce the risk of blisters?

 The most important thing is finding a pair that are right for you.
 Your friend may recommend a certain brand because they serve him/her very well, however the boots might not seem comfortable to you.